brianloveswords/bjb.io-site/_posts/2012-01-31-virtualbox-i-hate-you.md

 and Vagrant.
 So I uninstalled and then reinstalled the latest versions of both, added latest lucid32 box and tried again.

-The system spun up and got provisioned like a champ, but when I went to `npm install` my app dependencies things got fucked:
+The system spun up and got provisioned like a champ but when `npm install`ed my app dependencies, things got fucked:

 <aside>
 <img src="/assets/npm-fucked.png">